invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/support/v6-migration.md

 Create a list of locations where the PubSub v1, Transco v1 and Matrix v1 components are used in your interfaces.
 This will help you to identify which interfaces need to be migrated.

-### Create an Application Registration in Entra ID
+### Create an Application Registration in Active Directory

-Go to Entra ID and create a new application registration for the Invictus for Azure API's.
+Go to Active Directory and create a new application registration for the Invictus for Azure API's.
 This application registration will be used to authenticate calls to the Invictus for Azure API's. 👉🏼 A detailed description for this can be found [here](https://learn.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad).

 Create a client secret and make sure to save the application id and client secret as you will need them later.